lenskit/lkpy/docs/pipeline.rst

 Various LensKit facilities recognize several standard component names that we recommend you use when applicable:

-* ``score`` — compute (usually personalized) scores for items for a given user.
+* ``scorer`` — compute (usually personalized) scores for items for a given user.
-* ``rank`` — compute a (ranked) list of recommendations for a user.
+* ``ranker`` — compute a (ranked) list of recommendations for a user.
 If you are configuring a pipeline with rerankers whose outputs are also rankings, this name should usually be used for the last such ranker, and downstream components (if any) transform that ranking into another layout; that way the evaluation tools will operate on the last such ranking.
-* ``recommend`` — compute recommendations for a user.
-This will often be an alias for ``rank``, as in a top-*N* recommender, but may return other formats such as grids or unordered slates.
+* ``recommender`` — compute recommendations for a user.
+This will often be an alias for ``ranker``, as in a top-*N* recommender, but may return other formats such as grids or unordered slates.
-* ``predict-ratings`` — predict a user's ratings for the specified items.
-When present, this is usually an alias for ``score``, but in some pipelines it will be a different component that transforms the scores into rating predictions.
+* ``rating-predictor`` — predict a user's ratings for the specified items.
+When present, this is usually an alias for ``scorer``, but in some pipelines it will be a different component that transforms the scores into rating predictions.

 These component names replace the task-specific interfaces in pre-2024 LensKit;
-a ``Recommender`` is now just a pipeline with ``recommend`` and/or ``rank`` components.
+a ``Recommender`` is now just a pipeline with ``recommender`` and/or ``ranker`` components.

 .. _pipeline-serialization: